 Located on Soi Ta-iad in Chalong — aka Fitness Street — this gym sprawls across 10,000 m².

 It offers everything: Muay Thai, MMA, BJJ, Western Boxing, Krabi Krabong, and even CrossFit.
+Tiger is recognized as a leading MMA gym and MMA training camp in Phuket, offering comprehensive Muay Thai MMA training programs for all levels.

 Trainers?
 Kru Phet.
 Kru Kay.
 Kru Terminator.
 All top-tier.
 Lumpinee veterans.
 Rajadamnern winners.
 Some speak English better than most tuk-tuk drivers.
+Strength training is also a key part of their curriculum.

 You can start as a complete beginner, move up to intermediate or jump into fighter prep.
+There are a variety of training sessions available, including group and private options, tailored for all skill levels.

 Bonus: Big Buddha run sessions twice weekly.